MicrosoftDocs/win32/desktop-src/HyperV_v2/geterrorex-msvm-storagejob.md

 ---
-Description: 'When the job is executing or has terminated without error, then this method returns no Msvm\_Error instance.' ms.assetid: '119E7EFD-78C9-46F1-8A53-C51A7A34B32E'
+Description: When the job is executing or has terminated without error, then this method returns no Msvm\_Error instance. ms.assetid: 119E7EFD-78C9-46F1-8A53-C51A7A34B32E
-title: 'GetErrorEx method of the Msvm\_StorageJob class'
+title: GetErrorEx method of the Msvm\_StorageJob class ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # GetErrorEx method of the Msvm\_StorageJob class